 We need your help to make it happen!

 To activate this underutilized space, mural walls along the walkway will play host to rotating art exhibits, creating a larger-than-life outdoor gallery.
 An interactive light installation along the length of the path will playfully celebrate the ‘L’ structure, creating a quintessentially Chicago experience.
 New greenspace and plazas will beautify the neighborhood and provide opportunities for programming.
 We have made much progress so far:

-Will you donate today to help us meet our $50,000 goal by November 21?
+Will you donate today to help us meet our goal?